juliusloman/dynatrace-extension-business-hours/README.md

 - **Use event summary (title) as level** - If enabled, event summary of events are used as level names ignoring the **Level name**.
 When disabled configured level name is used if there is any calendar match in the remote calendar
 - **Weight** - metric value for the level when timestamp matches the cron definition
 - **Weight outside hours** - __optional__ metric value for the metric outside of the cron definition, metric will not have any value if unset
+- **Generate negatives** - enable to generate "negative" additional business hours level outside of business hours.
+For example for the _12x7_ a new level _-12x7_ will be created with the same value.

 For calendar sharing see: